top of page

 October brings a shift, doesn't it?
 The honeymoon period of September is well and truly over, mock exams are looming on the horizon, and everyone's suddenly talking about "buckling down" and "getting serious."
 If you're feeling that familiar knot in your stomach when people mention revision, you're absolutely not alone.

-I've worked with hundreds of students over the years, and October is when I see the one of the biggest shift—it's when reality kicks in, but it's also when the most powerful transformations begin.
+We've worked with hundreds of students over the years, and October is when I see the one of the biggest shift—it's when reality kicks in, but it's also when the most powerful transformations begin.
 The difference between students who thrive and those who struggle isn't about natural ability or how many hours they can sit with a textbook.
 It's about working smart, not just hard.

 Why long study sessions don't work (even though everyone does them)